Dutchess County Fair Amateur Cut Flower Competition

 • Look for any insect or mechanical damage.
 Spent flowers or damaged leaves should be removed as inconspicuously as possible.

-• Place prepared stems in a container of cool water immediately after cutting and leave in a cool place two to three hours to allow the flowers to drink before being brought into a warmer environment.
+• Place prepared stems in a container of cool water immediately after cutting and leave in a cool place two to three hours to allow the flowers to drink before bring brought into a warmer environment.

 • If possible, pick an extra stem or spray in case of physical damage during transit.
 Too many extra stems will result in frustration and extra work.